-The Project right-of-way (ROW) shall be kept free of debris and waste material to the maximum extent practicable.
+The Project ROW shall be kept free of debris and waste material to the maximum extent practicable.
 The Contractor shall comply with all required regulations governing the on-site management and off-site disposal of solid and hazardous waste generated during construction of the Project.
 Substances and materials with the potential to pollute surface and groundwaters must be handled, controlled and contained as appropriate to ensure they do not discharge from the Project Site.